SCHOOL PROFILE

 CURRICULUM

 The academic program is organized on a 4 X 4 block schedule with four credits per semester, with every student having the opportunity to earn 8 credits annually.
-AP courses offered: Biology, Calculus AB and BC, Chemistry, English Language and Composition, English Literature and Composition, Environmental Science, Human Geography, Music Theory, Physics, Psychology, Spanish Language & Culture, Statistics, Studio Art – 2D & 3D Design & Drawing, United States Government and Politics, United States History, and World History (1st time offered in 22-23).
-Over 70 Honors classes are offered in English, Math, Science, Social studies, the arts, AFJROTC, Career and Technical education, and World languages.
-Scholarship totals for the class of 2022 entailed over $1,191,074.
-Including the NCSU Park Scholarship: $116,000 and JROTC $180,000.
+AP courses offered 25-26: Biology, Computer Science Principles, Chemistry, Environmental Science, Physics, Calculus AB and BC, Pre-Calculus, Statistics, English Language and Composition, English Literature and Composition, Human Geography, Psychology, United States Government & Politics, United States History, World History, Studio Art – 2D & 3D Design & Drawing.
+Over 80 Honors classes are offered in English, Math, Science, Social Studies, Fine Arts, AFJROTC, Career and Technical education, and World Languages.
+Scholarship totals for the class of 2025 entailed over $1.1 million.

 GRADING SYSTEM